geaux-computational-bio/contact-mode-score/README.md

 ## Installation<a id="orgheadline1"></a>

-Download the package, unpack the tarball, go to `contact-mode-score/src`, and run `make`:
+Download the package, unpack the tarball, go to `src`, and run `make`:

 ```sh